 The most important thing you can do for your evergreens is to water them

 Watering is crucial because all evergreens, and especially broadleaf varieties like rhododendrons and hollies, lose moisture from their foliage in a process called transpiration.
-Once the ground has frozen, it deprives plants of water, making it impossible for them to replace what is evaporating.
+And once the ground has frozen, it deprives plants of water, making it impossible for them to replace what is evaporating.
 This can lead to a common type of winter injury called desiccation, also known as ‘winter burn.’

 Signs of desiccation can begin appearing as early as mid winter, when leaves of a plant may turn brown at the tips or several branches start to dry out or die.
 (This kind of damage typically shows up on the side of the plant that faces into the wind or has a southwestern exposure.)
 Other plants will hold on to their green color until spring or early summer when they begin to push new growth.
 Then their leaves will suddenly turn brown, start to curl and fall off.